ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 {{site.data.keyword.attribute-definition-list}}

-# OpenShift Bastion node setup
+# Red Hat OpenShift Bastion node setup
 {: #openshift-runbook-runbook-bastion-intro}

-To enable the deployment, a virtual machine is provisioned to run the OpenShift installation steps and host an HTTP Server.
+To enable the deployment, a virtual machine is provisioned to run the {{site.data.keyword.redhat_openshift_full}} installation steps and host an HTTP Server.
 This virtual machine is known as the bastion node.
-The bastion node is connected to the OpenShift logical switch and the ESG firewall and NAT rules are configured to allow SSH access from the jump-server or remote device.
+The bastion node is connected to the {{site.data.keyword.redhat_openshift_notm}} logical switch and the ESG firewall and NAT rules are configured to allow SSH access from the jump-server or remote device.

-The bastion node runs Red Hat Enterprise Linux®, and it is used to host the scripts, files, and tools to provision the bootstrap, control-plane, and compute nodes.
+The bastion node runs {{site.data.keyword.redhat_full}} Enterprise Linux®, and it is used to host the scripts, files, and tools to provision the bootstrap, control-plane, and compute nodes.
 After the deployment, it is recommended to keep the bastion node as an administrative node for the cluster.

 The bastion node setup consists of the following steps:

-1. Provision a Red Hat virtual machine.
+1. Provision a {{site.data.keyword.redhat_notm}} virtual machine.
-2. Register the Red Hat virtual machine.
+2. Register the {{site.data.keyword.redhat_notm}} virtual machine.
 3. Install NGINX (HTTP Server).
 4. Generate an SSH private key and add it to the agent.

 ## Provisioning a Red Hat virtual machine
 {: #openshift-runbook-runbook-bastion-prov-red-hat}

-Provision a Red Hat virtual machine based on the following specifications.
+Provision a {{site.data.keyword.redhat_notm}} virtual machine based on the following specifications.
 Use the vCenter Server user interface or by using the PowerCLI script that is documented later in this document to provision the virtual machine.
 Record you NAT address, which is configured in the NSX ESG.

 | Virtual machine | IP address | Gateway | Disk (GB) | Memory (GB) | vCPU | NAT address |
 | --- | --- | --- | --- | --- | --- | --- |